21 Types of Grapes to Surprise Your Taste Buds

 You can insert fillings into it because of its large body or add it to a salad after giving it a light roast.

 Known for growing in the cool climates of Germany and Austria and being used in their wines, it's widely popular for being extremely versatile.
 The acidity is said to balance the sugars perfectly and can be used in dry or sweet wines.

-But their regular grape juice is so delicious as well.
+But their regular grape juice is so delicious as well, no matter the types of juicers you use.
 It's said that these types of grapes will take on some of the characteristics of the soil it was grown in, making the customization of the flavor an exciting but delicate and complicated endeavor.

 Another large, seedless, white grape, the Marquis grape is another hybridized creation, this time from Cornell University in 1966.
 It's a cross between Athens grapes and Emerald Seedless grapes.
 You'll most often see them enjoyed as table grapes or being used in jams.

 They're hardy grapes, capable of withstanding the cold and various types of soil.
 They also have large flowers with a wonderful fragrance, making them easy pollinators.
 All of this makes them popular with backyard farming enthusiasts.

 It was in 1996 that Autumn Royal grapes were crossbred in Fresno, California.
 The credit goes to David Ramming and Ron Tarailo, who created this seedless, sweet grape.